Call for Papers and Symposia

-The EPSA invites contributed papers and proposals for symposia for its next conference, EPSA19, to be held in Geneva (Switzerland) on 11-14 September 2019.
+The European Philosophy of Science Association invites contributed papers and proposals for symposia for its next conference, EPSA19, to be held in Geneva (Switzerland) on 11-14 September 2019.
 The conference will feature contributed talks, symposia, and posters covering all subfields of the philosophy of science, and will bring together a large number of philosophers of science from Europe and overseas.
 We also welcome philosophically-minded scientists and investigators from areas outside the philosophy of science, for example, as symposium participants; and we particularly welcome submissions from women, ethnic minorities, and other under-represented groups in the profession.

 The conference has ten sections:

 The EPSA19 Programme Committee, headed by Anouk Barberousse and Richard Dawid, will strive for quality, variety, and diversity on the programme.
-A selection of accepted contributed and symposium papers will appear in the European Journal of Philosophy of Science (EJPS).
+All papers accepted for presentation at EPSA19 can later on be submitted to a conference issue of the EJPS.
+Deadlines and further instructions will be given at the time of acceptance.

 We invite submissions of both a short abstract (max.
 1000 characters) and an extended abstract through EasyChair, our online submission system, by 14 January 2019.
 The extended abstract should include the number and title of the relevant section, the title of the paper, and an abstract of 1000 words maximum.
 The allocated time for delivering contributed papers at the conference will be 30 minutes, including discussion.
 Please prepare your abstracts for blind review, and submit your extended abstract as a PDF file.